naacl-org/naacl-2025-website/_pages/calls/papers.md

 05 Jan 2024: Notification of desk rejection for submissions to ARR 2023 December that violate policy

-20 Jan 2024: Anonymity period begins for commitments to NAACL 2024

 22 Jan 2024 - 25 Jan 2024: Author response period for ARR 2023 December

 25 Jan 2024 - 29 Jan 2024: Review revision period for ARR 2023 December